 The Dutch city of Rotterdam has become increasingly popular with tourists from all over the world.
 Not just suddenly, it has been a gradual process for the last decade or so.
 Back in the 1990s I lived in Rotterdam for two years, studying Japanese (really!).
 In those days the city was nothing compared to what it is right now.
-It has been the iconic buildings, the stunning architecture and the thrilling events that has put Rotterdam firmly in the Top 3 of most popular cities to visit in the Netherlands.
+It has been the iconic buildings, the stunning architecture, thrilling events and art hat has put Rotterdam firmly in the Top 3 of most popular cities to visit in the Netherlands.
 Meantime we have been back to the city many times and I felt the time was right to share the city’s best places to eat and drink!

 Me and my family started traveling to Rotterdam (as a tourist) around 2010, when the city already had made huge progress with its modern transformation process.
 I fell in love with the city again and at a certain time I got connected to the city’s promotional team.
 We went back with our kids multiple times to visit big events like City Racing and the impressive World Port Days.
 We have always been a big fan of the city and you can enjoy multiple stories right here on this blog.

 Rotterdam: city in transformation

 The city changes continuously, for the good.
 Old parts are being restored where start-ups, niche restaurants and cocktail bars are giving a boost to the neighborhood.
 Having so many bars and restaurants to choose from I decided to compile a short list for you.
 These are places where you can have a drink or a bite to eat for various reasons: either the food is simply fantastic or the place has stunning panoramic views on the city.
 This list does includes a few (new) places where I haven’t had the opportunity to try the food myself, but locals told me this is the best new thing in town.
 I always trust local resident’s opinions, don’t you?

 Without further ado, here is my list of great places to eat and drink in Rotterdam (for various reasons):